milonmaze/privacy-terms-observatory-beta/inmoment.com/privacy-policy.md

 Skip to content
 PRIVACY POLICY

 Your privacy is important to you and to us, and we are committed to protecting your privacy.
-This Privacy Policy discloses the information practices of InMoment, Inc. and its wholly owned affiliates, MaritzCX Holdings LLC, MaritzCX Limited, InMoment GmbH, MaritzCX Australia PTY LTD, Empathica Inc., Empathica UK LTD and InMoment PTY LTD (collectively “InMoment”, “we”, or “us”) relating to our web sites (collectively the “Sites”).
+This Privacy Policy discloses the information practices of InMoment, Inc. and its wholly owned affiliates, InMoment Holdings, LLC, InMoment Limited, InMoment GmbH, MaritzCX Australia PTY LTD, Empathica Inc., Empathica UK LTD and InMoment PTY LTD (collectively “InMoment”, “we”, or “us”) relating to our web sites (collectively the “Sites”).

 Table of Contents
 Compliance with European Union Regulations (GDPR)